sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 Here are some ideas for things try next once you’re happy with the look-and-feel of your new Jekyll site:

-- Host your Docker container on DockerHub.
-They'll event automatically build images for you when you commit to GitHub or BitBucket.
-[Here's mine](https://registry.hub.docker.com/u/jhabdas/habd.as/).
+- Host your Docker container on [DockerHub](https://registry.hub.docker.com/u/jhabdas/habd.as/).
+They'll even automatically build images for you when you commit to GitHub or BitBucket.
 - Install [Octopress 3](https://github.com/octopress/octopress) and learn how it can be used to simplify the process of managing pages and posts.
 - Automate the deployment process using [drone](https://github.com/drone/drone) or [Octopress](https://github.com/octopress/deploy) and let us know how you did it in the comments section below.
 - Learn about and set-up zero-downtime deployments using a proxy and tools such as [flocker](https://github.com/ClusterHQ/flocker) or [Ansible](http://www.ansible.com/).